Tilting theory for Gorenstein rings in dimension one: Introduction

-behaves much nicer than $\CM R$ since it enjoys Auslander-Reiten-Serre duality and has almost split sequences \cite{Au,Y} (cf.\ Proposition \ref{AR duality for CM}).
+behaves much nicer than $\CM R$ since it enjoys Auslander-Reiten-Serre duality, and hence it has almost split sequences if $R$ is complete local \cite{Au,Y} (cf.\ Proposition \ref{AR duality for CM}).
 Therefore, for a $\Z$-graded Gorenstein ring $R$, we consider the Frobenius category

-There are a number of $\Z$-graded Gorenstein rings $R$ such that the stable categories $\underline{\CM}_0^{\Z}R$ admit tilting objects, see e.g.\ \cite{AIR,DL1,DL2,FU,G1,G2,HIMO,IO,IT,JKS,KST1,KST2,Ki1,Ki2,KLM,LP,LZ,MU,U1,U2,Ya} and a survey article \cite{I}.
-Therefore the following problem is of our central interest.
+There are a number of $\Z$-graded Gorenstein rings $R$ such that the stable categories $\underline{\CM}_0^{\Z}R$ admit tilting objects, see e.g.\ \cite{AIR,DL1,DL2,FU,G1,G2,HIMO,HU,IO,IT,JKS,KST1,KST2,Ki1,Ki2,KLM,LP,LZ,MU,SV,U1,U2,Ya} and a survey article \cite{I}.
+The following problem is important in representation theory, commutative algebra and algebraic geometry.

 \begin{problem} Let $R=\bigoplus_{i\ge0}R_i$ be a $\Z$-graded Gorenstein ring such that $R_0$ is a field.
 When does the stable category $\underline{\CM}^{\Z}_0R$ of $\Z$-graded Cohen-Macaulay $R$-modules have a tilting object? \end{problem}